DGIProject/PoxCMS/README.md

 to do it.
 But the probleme arrive !
 He don't know about how to program and how to modify his website.
 I asked him that a CMS is the solution of this problem.

-## How to Install :
+##How to Install :

-  1) first you nedd to clone this repo in a fully working php/mysql/apache server
+* 1) first you nedd to clone this repo in a fully working php/mysql/apache server
-  2) Go to http://YourWebsite/PathOfTheCMS/installation to configure the cms with your database and to initialise your website with the base data.
+* 2) Go to http://YourWebsite/PathOfTheCMS/installation to configure the cms with your database and to initialise your website with the base data.
-  3) When you have Finish this part you have to delete the installation directory.
+* 3) When you have Finish this part you have to delete the installation directory.
 If this directory is active you wil have errors.
-  4) When you have finish to delete this directory , go to http://YourWebsite/PathOfTheCMS/admin and you will have to enter loggins that you registered just befor.
+* 4) When you have finish to delete this directory , go to http://YourWebsite/PathOfTheCMS/admin and you will have to enter loggins that you registered just befor.
-  5) Edit and modify your website in admin's pages !
+* 5) Edit and modify your website in admin's pages !

 ## Licence :